yoonghm/Examples/Linux/bash.md

 <b>$ </b>
 </pre>

-Let's make a similar script `ask2.sh` than repeatedly ask for number until user enter `q`.
+Let's create another script `ask2.sh which is similar to `ask.sh` than repeatedly ask for number until user enter `q`.

 There is no `do` ... `while` loop syntax in `bash` shell.
 Hence it is necessary to `read` a number before the `while` loop.